 Heat a grill or grill pan to medium heat.

 Remove pork chops from grill and spoon 1 Tbsp. vinaigrette (reserve remaining for garnish) over each pork chop.
 Tent with foil and rest at least 5 minutes.
-Keep grill or grill pan at medium heat.
+Keep grill or grill pan over medium heat.

 While chops rest, grill green beans.